-PromptPay and the Rise of Real-Time Payment Rails Across Southeast Asia
+PromptPay and the Rise of Real-Time Rails Across Southeast Asia

-How Thailand's PromptPay became the blueprint for instant payment infrastructure across Southeast Asia, and what other markets can learn from its design choices.
+How Thailand's PromptPay became the blueprint for instant payment infrastructure across Southeast Asia, and what other markets can learn from its.

-Thailand’s PromptPay is arguably the most successful government-led retail payment infrastructure story in Southeast Asia.
-Launched in 2017 by the Bank of Thailand and the National ITMX interbank network, it went from zero to over 70 million registered accounts within four years — in a country with a total population of around 70 million.
+Thailand's PromptPay is arguably the most successful government-led retail payment infrastructure story in Southeast Asia and a flagship case study in global payments infrastructure design.
+Launched in 2017 by the Bank of Thailand and the National ITMX interbank network, it went from zero to over 77 million registrations by January 2025, exceeding Thailand's total population of around 70 million (Bank of Thailand, 2025).
 That near 1:1 penetration ratio is exceptional by any global standard, and understanding why it worked is essential context for anyone analyzing the current payment infrastructure buildout across the region.

 How PromptPay Actually Works